I’m usually pinned as someone who is resilient.

 I’ve gone into many bad mental moments because of my lack of security in myself- but I refuse to blame myself for that.
 You shouldn’t be had on yourself either.

 You absolutely don’t have to perform, you don’t have to be in love with yourself constantly.
 But don’t be hard on yourself for these feelings.
 None of those feelings are your fault, or hold any merit whatsoever.
-And it takes WORK to get through them.
+And it takes work to get through them.

 What I mean by that is even if your brain is telling you your smile sucks, or you’re too awkward, it’s just NOT true.
 Those things don’t matter.
 They just, don’t.
 I don’t care what anyone else says.

 These outward things and stupid things do NOT measure your value as a person who deserves love.
-Right or right?

 So why be critical about yourself when you deserve love, and to be your authentic self, no matter what?
 Even when your thoughts are intruded or when we have bad days or moments?